BiasConch/Regex-Escape/README.md

 # Regex-Escape
-Preform regex escape using google sheets
+Preform regex escape on column 'B' using google sheets

 Replace the words "Sheet-ID" with your Sheet ID from URL.